 In fact, Koofr Vault and rclone are completely interchangeable, so if you have been using rclone until now, you can set up a Safe Box in your Koofr Vault using your rclone encryption config and access your encrypted files on Koofr with Koofr Vault.

 If you are a rclone beginner you can read more about starting with rclone here and continue with setting up client-side encryption with the help of this blog post.

-Note: You can also use one of the many other over-the-top encryption softwares that can connect to Koofr via Webdav.
+Note: You can also use one of the many other third-party encryption softwares that can connect to Koofr via WebDAV.